kridel-lab/Kridel-Lab-Website/Team.md

 ---

+### Scientific Associate

+**Kit Tong, PhD**

+Kit is a Scientific Associate and Lab Manager in our lab.
+She obtained her Bachelor of Science Degree from the University of Saskatchewan, and her PhD from the University of Tsukuba in Japan.
+Kit has extensive experience with cell biology, animal models, molecular biology and biochemistry.
+She won several awards during her training and has first- or co-authored over 40 publications.

+---

+### Staff Computational Biologist

+**Karin Isaev, MSc**

+Karin is a Staff Computational Biologist, having previously obtained her MSc degree from the University of Toronto.
+Karin is trained in biology and statistics and is passionate about applying bioinformatics to improve patient care.

+---

 ### Research Technicians

 **Mehran Bakhtiari, MSc**

 Mehran is a Research Technician in our lab.
 He holds a MSc degree in Biological Sciences from Laurentian University.
 Mehran has extensive experience with managing large-scale projects, molecular biology and screening of primary tissue and serum samples.
 He oversees accrual, processing and inventory of primary patient samples in our lab.

-**Kit Tong, PhD**

-Kit is a Research Technician and Lab Manager in our lab.
-She obtained her Bachelor of Science Degree from the University of Saskatchewan, and her PhD from the University of Tsukuba in Japan.
-Kit has extensive experience with cell biology, animal models, molecular biology and biochemistry.
-She won several awards during her training and has first- or co-authored over 40 publications.

 ---

 ### Post-doctoral fellows

-**Sleiman Bassim, PhD**

-Sleiman has had extensive training in molecular biology and computational biology in France, Canada and the US.
-His interests lie in statistical modeling of treatment outcome using multiomics datasets, and in the discovery of novel biomarkers and pathways associated with lymphoma relapse.

 **Tracy Lackraj, PhD**